opensafely-core/job-server/snippets/terms.md

 * contact email of project lead(s)
 * affiliated organisation
 * when code is first run against the patient data
-* link to GitHub repository (to be made public at most 12 months after first code executed, and in almost all cases at the time of results dissemination)
+* links to the GitHub repositories
 * links to published material (supplied by researchers)

 This public dashboard is supplementary to the [live public audit log of all analyses](https://jobs.opensafely.org/).